yakaviuk/cv/README.md

 - **Linux Server Administration**: Managed and maintained Linux servers, ensuring system stability and performance (CentOS 7, Amazon Linux).
 - **Application Deployment and Maintenance**: Deployed and maintained Java-based applications (Payara, Wildfly, Tomcat) in production environments, optimizing for performance and availability.
 - **Configuration Management**: Leveraged Ansible for automating configuration management tasks and maintaining consistent environments.
-- **Automation**: Automated routine tasks and operational workflows using Python, Java, Bash, reducing manual effort and improving system efficiency.
+- **Automation**: Automated routine tasks and operational workflows using Python, Java, and Bash, reducing manual effort and improving system efficiency.
 - **CI/CD Management**: Supported and maintained Jenkins, ensuring the smooth operation of CI/CD pipelines and efficient software delivery processes.
 - **AWS Resource Management**: Managed and optimized resources in AWS (EC2, RDS, S3, ECS) to ensure scalability, availability and cost-effectiveness.
 - **Monitoring and Troubleshooting**: Monitored system performance using Grafana and provided quick resolutions for performance bottlenecks and other issues.